top of page

 What's your sick policy?

-If you experience fever, nausea, chills, vomiting, or diarrhea within 24 hours of your appointment, contact me ASAP to reschedule.
+If you experience fever, nausea, chills, coughing, runny nose, vomiting, or diarrhea within 24 hours of your appointment, contact me ASAP to reschedule.
 If you arrive with these symptoms, I'll politely refuse service and enforce the cancellation policy.
-Likewise, if I'm sick on the day of your appointment, I'll message you to reschedule.

-If I have a minor cold but still feel capable of giving a great massage, I'll give you the option to keep or reschedule your appointment.
-If you have a mild cold and still want to come, please provide me with the same courtesy.
-Communication is imperative when planning for high-risk individuals, important obligations, or special occasions.
+If I'm sick on the day of your appointment, I'll message you to reschedule.
+If I'm showing any symptoms but still feel capable of giving a great massage, I'll give you the option to keep or reschedule your appointment.
+Communication is imperative when planning for high-risk individuals, essential obligations, or special occasions, so please reach out if you need more clarification.
+We can decide the best path forward together.

 How do you prevent the spread of germs?